-In February 2015, the FASB issued Accounting Standards Update 2015-02, "Amendments to the Consolidation Analysis" ("ASU 2015-02"), which amends or supersedes the scope and consolidation guidance under existing GAAP.
+In February 2015, the FASB issued Accounting Standards Update2015-02, "Amendments to the Consolidation Analysis" ("ASU 2015-02"), which amends or supersedes the scope and consolidation guidance under existing GAAP.
 The adoption of ASU 2015-02 did not have a material impact on our financial position, results of operations or cash flows.
 ASU 2015-02 is effective for annual reporting periods beginning after December 15, 2015 and interim periods within those years, and we adopted ASU 2015-02 effective April 1, 2016.
-In October 2016, the FASB issued Accounting Standards Update 2016-17, "Interests Held through Related Parties That Are under Common Control" ("ASU 2016-17"), which amends the consolidation guidance in ASU 2015-02 regarding the treatment of indirect interests held through related parties that are under common control.
-We assessed the impact of ASU 2016-17 and do not anticipate a material impact on our financial position, results of operations or cash flows.
-ASU 2016-17 and do not anticipate a material impact on our financial position, results of operations or cash flows.
-ASU 2016-17 is effective for annual reporting periods beginning after December 15, 2016 and interim periods within those years, with early adoption permitted.
+In October 2016, the FASB issued Accounting Standards Update2016-17, "Interests Held through Related Parties That Are under Common Control" ("ASU 2016-17"), which amends the consolidation guidance in ASU 2015-02 regarding the treatment of indirect interests held through related parties that are under common control.
+ASU 2016-17 is effective for annual reporting periods beginning after December 15, 2016 and interim periods within those years, and we adopted ASU 2015-02 effective October 1, 2017.
+The adoption of ASU2016-17 did not have a material impact on our financial position, results of operations or cash flows.